Understanding Cryptographic Hash Functions and Password Security

 How Hashing Secures Passwords

-Storing plain-text passwords in any system, especially a strong SaaS platform that aims for HIPAA or SOC 2 compliance, is an enormous risk.
+Storing plain-text passwords in any system, especially a strong SaaS platform that must follow strict security standards, is an enormous risk.
 Instead, password hashing is used.
+Two-factor authentication further protects accounts so that stolen passwords alone aren't enough.
 When a user creates or updates a password:

 - The system generates a random salt.